About

 6

-1: I do not understand how posture, movement or body signals influence my physical and emotional wellbeing.
+1: I do not understand how posture, movement or body signals influence my physical and emotional well-being.

 6: I clearly understand how posture, movement and body signals influence my physical and emotional wellbeing, and I can explain this with examples.